MARTIMM/Semi-xml/README.md

 ## Install

-Use panda or zef to install SemiXML
+Use zef to install SemiXML

-## Aurhor
+## Author

 Marcel Timmerman